The Police - Ghost in the Machine

 The Police – Ghost in the Machine: Music We Love

 Remember when The Police were the biggest rock band in the world?
-I’m talking way before Sting started developing jazz scores around his blue turtle dreams, and probably well before he ever heard of tantric sex, much less became the face (albeit a farcical one) for it.
+I’m talking way before Sting started developing jazz scores around his blue turtle dreams.

 Remember when Montserrat island was one of the jewels of Caribbean tourism?
-I’m talking way before the island’s Soufrière Hills Volcano started acting up in 1995, forcing the evacuation and eventual destruction of the capital city, Plymouth.
+I’m talking way before the island’s Soufrière Hills Volcano started acting up in 1995.
+Before the forced evacuation of most of the island.
+Before the destruction of the capital city, Plymouth.

 In 1969, before The Beatles called it quits, Sir George founded AIR Studios in Central London.
-Then, after falling in love with Montserrat during a 1977 vacation, he opened a second AIR Studios facility there in 1979.
+Then, in 1977, he vacationed in Montserrat and fell in love with the place.
+By 1979, the rock legend had opened a second AIR Studios in MNI.

-Offering all the world-class facilities of AIR’s Central London location with the added cachet of an absolutely idyllic tropical location, AIR Studios Montserrat quickly became popular with the top musical acts of the period, including Dire Straits, Paul McCartney, Elton John, Duran Duran, Michael Jackson, Stevie Wonder, The Rolling Stones, Lou Reed, Black Sabbath, Eric Clapton, and of course, The Police.
+AIR II offered all of the same world-class facilities as AIR’s Central London location.
+That, plus the added cachet of an absolutely idyllic tropical location, quickly made AIR Studios Montserrat very popular with the top musical acts of the period.

-All the songs on Ghost in the Machine were recorded in Montserrat between January and September 1981, with the lone and ironic exception being Every Little Thing She Does is Magic.
+Nearly all of the songs on Ghost in the Machine were recorded in Montserrat between January and September 1981.
+The lone and ironic exception: Every Little Thing She Does is Magic.
 It’s not just ironic because of the Caribbean influences in the song, though.
-The music video (click here to see it) features footage shot at AIR Studios Montserrat, as well as some great candid moments showing the band jamming, dancing, laughing and singing with a crowd of locals out in the streets.
+The music video (click here to see it) features footage shot at AIR Studios Montserrat, as well as some great candid moments of the band jamming, dancing, laughing, and singing with a crowd of local Montserratians out in the streets.
 It’s the kind of uncommon travel experience we aspire to, and a nice reminder of the days when MTV actually played music videos.

 The band’s experience in Montserrat must’ve been great because they returned a few years later to record their biggest hit record, Synchronicity.

 The good times at AIR Studios Monteserrat were short-lived, though.
-And you can’t blame the volcano this time either.
 In 1989 Hurricane Hugo destroyed the facility, closing a uniquely Caribbean chapter in rock and roll history.

 Last updated by Steve Bennett on .